cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 You can find an example of Jest and Cypress installed in the same project using a separate `tsconfig.json` file in the {% url cypress-io/cypress-and-jest-typescript-example https://github.com/cypress-io/cypress-and-jest-typescript-example %} repo.
 {% endnote %}

+{% note warning %}
+You may have to restart your IDE's TypeScript server if the setup above does not appear to work.
+For example:

+VS Code (within a .ts file):
+* Open the command palette (Mac: `cmd+shift+p`, Windows: `ctrl+shift+p`)
+* Type "restart ts" and select the "TypeScript: Restart TS server." option

+If that does not work, try restarting the IDE.
+{% endnote %}

 ## Types for custom commands

 When adding {% url "custom commands" custom-commands %} to the `cy` object, you can manually add their types to avoid TypeScript errors.